psy-ex/metrics/README.md

 ```

 This snippet here will run the same command as before, but across all speed
 presets from 2 to 6 (naming the output CSV files accordingly).
+It will also
+encode all of the files ending in `.y4m` in the `~/Videos/reference` directory.

 ### plot.py